vercel/async-sema/readme.md

 This is a semaphore implementation for use with `async` and `await`.
 The implementation follows the traditional definition of a semaphore rather than the definition of an asynchronous semaphore seen in some js community examples.
-Where as the latter one generally allows every defined task to proceed immediately and synchronizes at the end, async-sema allows only a selected number of tasks to proceed at once while the rest will remain waiting.
+Whereas the latter one generally allows every defined task to proceed immediately and synchronizes at the end, async-sema allows only a selected number of tasks to proceed at once while the rest will remain waiting.